Heavenly shades of mottled apricot and pinks blend perfectly and glow warmly in the sun. Flowers open late season.

 Flowering fashionably late in the season, these are the largest of all the tulips.
 We recommend Monet Tulips for their vigour, especially in warmer climates.
 Of course they also grow really well in cooler climes.

-A top tip: Plant your tulips in a grouped triangle, this will create a lovely full bouquet effect in the garden.
+Our Tip: Plant your tulips closely in a triangle shape to create a lovely full bouquet effect in the garden.
 When they are planted in lines or individually they tend to look lost or meagre.
-With bulbs it is definitely the more the merrier.

 All our bulbs are ready to grow; they do not need to be chilled, which is one less thing to do.